What Happens to Your Estate if You Die Without a Will in Florida?

 But ex-spouses cannot inherit, so your estate is safe from them.
 If you die while unmarried and have surviving children, then those children (or their descendants) split your whole estate.

 What if you die with no surviving spouse or children?
 Then the court will determine if you have surviving parents or siblings.
 Your surviving parents or parent will get everything.
-If you are survived only by siblings, even half-siblings, they will share your estate equally, and if deceased, their children will take their share.
+Fla.
+Stat. §732.105 determines shares of whole and half siblings.
+This statute states that those of the half blood shall inherit only half as much as those of the whole blood.
+Therefore, if the decedent has both half and whole blood siblings they do not share equally.

 If the court can track down no close or even distant relatives who can inherit your property, then your estate will escheat to the state, which basically means the government takes everything; however, this is fairly rare.